Mathematical functions¶

 log2¶

-Returns the binary logarithm of the argument.
+Computes the binary logarithm (base 2) of a number.

 Syntax¶